 Professor Matson is an interdisciplinary sustainability scientist, academic leader and organizational strategist.
 Her research addresses a range of environment and sustainability issues, including agricultural systems and vulnerability and resilience of people and places to climate change.

 In her lecture Professor Matson outlined how sustainability is a term widely used by many different groups – from corporations to the international development community, academic institutions and non-profits – sometimes with different meanings and different goals.
 Drawing common threads among the different uses, she illustrated how systems thinking and a capital assets framework could be used to increase the likelihood of reaching sustainability goals.

 Distinguished Fellowship is managed by UCCRI in cooperation with the

 Would you like to join our small and dynamic team to help deliver one of Oxford’s most unique and well-respected Scholarships Programmes?
-Do you enjoy finding new ways of using social media to communicate and reach out to new audiences?
-Are you a good communicator with experience of writing content for newsletters and the web?
-Would you like to gain experience of making short films?
+Are you a well organised and efficient individual, willing to take a hands-on role in a small but dynamic team?

 A suite of six videos has now been released on our YouTube channel featuring Brazilian musicians Sérgio and Odair Assad.
 Filming took place during 2016 when the Assad brothers were Humanitas Visiting Professors in Classical Music and Music Education.
 The clips can be viewed, along with an interview with Professor Jason Stanyek, here.